UC IPM Home > Homes, Gardens, Landscapes, and Turf > Quick Tips > Beneficial Predators

 |

-Encourage these natural enemies by avoiding pesticides that kill them; choosing plants that provide them pollen, nectar, and shelter; and keeping ants out of pest-infested plants.
-Common predators that eat garden pests are pictured below.
+Protect beneficial predators or “natural enemies” by avoiding pesticides that kill them; choosing plants that provide them pollen, nectar, and shelter; and keeping ants out of pest-infested plants.
+Common predators that eat outdoor pests are pictured below.

 Convergent lady beetle adults (left) and most reddish lady beetle species prefer aphids.
 Their larvae (right) prefer aphids but sometimes eat whiteflies and other soft-bodied insects. |